ActiveCampaign’s email marketing service requires that your contacts be opted-in to receiving marketing emails from you.

 Unfortunately, it's difficult to retroactively opt-in contacts to a list and there are some risks involved.
 For example, you may experience higher than normal spam complaints or risk annoying some of your customers or clients.
 While this can be frustrating for email marketers to hear, it is unfortunately a realistic outcome.
 For this reason, it is best to use proper opt-in practices when building your list.

-However, if you would like to try to opt-in a list that you have already built, you will need to take the steps outlined below to ensure they have been opted-in before adding those contacts to your account.
+However, if you would like to try to opt-in a list that you have already built, you will need to take the steps outlined below to ensure contacts are opted-in before being added to your account.

 The Opt-in Process

-However you choose to send this initial email, please make sure to follow these guidelines:
+When composing this initial email, make sure to follow these guidelines:

 - This initial email should notify clients that you plan to start an email newsletter/campaign soon and remind them of how you received their email address previously.
-You’ll also need to include a link to your online subscription form.
+Include a link to your online subscription form.
 Only the contacts who follow the link and complete the form will be considered opted-in.

-- The subscription form that you are directing your contacts to should be created by our platform so that these opt-in contacts can be added to your ActiveCampaign account automatically.
+- The subscription form that you are directing contacts to should be created by our platform.
+This ensures that contacts who opt-in are added to your ActiveCampaign account automatically.

-- Do not simply send an email notifying your customers that they are already subscribed to your email list, and asking them to unsubscribe if they do not wish to receive your emails.
+- Do not send an email notifying your customers that they are already subscribed to your email list with an option to unsubscribe.
 This is not a valid way to opt-in your contacts.
 It is not safe to assume that any contact who did not click “unsubscribe” from your initial email is opted-in.